AI Failure Patterns

 AI failures repeat because organizations confuse output quality with decision authority.

 A fluent answer can still be unsupported.
 A correct fact can still be unsafe.
 A useful agent can still lack operational competence.
-WEKID separates those questions so organizations can govern AI before outputs become decisions and decisions become incidents.
+WEKID separates the evaluation of knowledge from the delegation of authority so organizations can govern AI before outputs become decisions and decisions become incidents.

 A WEKID Observation Across Sectors